akirk/friends/README.md

 9. A Friend Request is accepted in the users screen.
 Delete the user to reject it or accept the request to make them a friend

 ## Changelog

+### 2.7.6
+- Added an option to enable/disable Gutenberg on the frontend ([#245])
+- Fixed that a faulty "hide from friends page" value could cause missing posts in the main feed
+- Change so that the [Send to E-Reader plugin] can enable downloading the ePub from a special URL

 ### 2.7.5
 - Fix following users from Enable Mastodon Apps